shadiakiki1986/django-zipline-2/README.md

 - [x] matcher: test that fills before an order do not fill it
 - [x] alert about extra fills
 - [ ] drop `vote` field and button
-- [ ] polls view: side-by-side, tabular
+- [ ] polls view: side-by-side, tabular, select day on top and show orders/fills for one day
+  - possibly alert about days with unused fills? (use top right like github alerts?)
 - [ ] UX (nav header contrasted with white background)
 - [ ] hide matching engine table
 - [ ] add "working" flag to original order